YaminYazdanpanah/Kalhor/README.md

 - [X] Displays the content of the selected element
 - [X] Media Player functionalities Setup (Load/Play/Pause)
 - [X] Current audio play time and duration
+- [X] Handle Media player on Pause and On Destroy
 - [ ] Audio Slider
+- [ ] The interactive favorite element to set the song as a favorite
 - [ ] The interactive rating element displayed as stars
-- [ ] The interactive favorite element to set the song as a favorite
 - [ ] Unit Test
 - [ ] Instrumentation Test
 - [ ] UI Test